 It is easier to identify and quantify possible conditions and causes leading to failure of a safety function than it is to guarantee the desired action of a safety function when called upon.

 Two classes of SIL are identified, depending on the service provided by the safety function.

-• for safety functions that are in place continuously the probability of a dangerous failure is expressed in terms of a given period of time (per hour)(continous mode).
+- for safety functions that are in place continuously the probability of a dangerous failure is expressed in terms of a given period of time (per hour)(continuous mode).

 In summary, IEC/EN 61508 requires that when safety functions are to be performed as specified in terms of a safety integrity level.

 The probabilities of failure are also considered in safety integrity levels, as shown